WorldShredder/qubes-mumble-server/README.md

     <summary><b>Recommendations</b></summary>

     > - Set the `serverpassword` to something secure, e.g., `serverpassword=DTGCEK7Qq8Zon6Z`
+    > - Consider setting `logfile` to empty to prevent any service logs for better security
     > - Disable `allowping` setting because it exposes server information _(maybe not needed?)_
     > - See additional settings in this archived [Murmurd guide](https://archive.ph/Vvm2C)